OviSarkar62/Time_Efficient_Wireless_Technology_Based_Biometric_Attendance_System_with_Web_Based_Service/README.md

 - Connect/Disconnect Buttons: Allows the admin to initiate or stop communication with the hardware.
 The system only records data when the connection is active.
 - Exit Button: Closes the application.

+The VB-IDE (Visual Basic Integrated Development Environment) enables rapid application development, making it possible to create a Graphical User Interface (GUI) that connects seamlessly with the backend handler functions.
+The teacher can access a student’s daily attendance records, and the students can log in to check their attendance history.